 NorthWest Senior and Disability Services (NWSDS) is a local intergovernmental agency.
 We were created in 1982.
 Every two years we enter into contract with the state of Oregon to deliver services to seniors and adults with physical disabilities.
 There are other names for our agency.
 We are also known as an Area Agency on Aging and an Aging and Disability Resource Connection (ADRC).
 Most of our funding comes from the federal and state government.
 We also receive donations from individuals and community groups.
-We serve seniors and people with disabilities in Clatsop County in Warrenton, Marion County in Salem and Woodburn, Polk County in Dallas, Tillamook County in Tillamook, and Yamhill County in McMinnville.
+We are available to assist all seniors and people with disabilities in Clatsop County (office in Warrenton), Marion County (offices in Salem and Woodburn), Polk County (office in Dallas), Tillamook County (office in Tillamook), and Yamhill County (office in McMinnville).
 Find the office nearest you.

 We have two Advisory Councils.
 The Senior Advisory Council is made up of 20 members.
 The Disability Advisory Council is made up of 15 members.
 Both councils offer guidance to NorthWest Senior and Disability Services (NWSDS).

 We write an Area Plan every four years.
 It offers an overview of the planned professional services under contract by NorthWest Senior and Disability Services and the state of Oregon.
 Read our brief overview of the Area Plan in Russian, English, or Spanish or click on the link in the heading to read the entire plan.

 To be an innovative, nationally recognized leader.